nygman/hscript/README.md

 ### Let's break it down:

-    field (type, required)
-*format of the following json descriptions*

     name (string, optional)
-*Name of the HScript RULE or package of RULES*
+*Name of the hscript RULE or package of RULES*

     author (string, optional)
 *Credits the author*

     description (string, optional)
-*Describes the HScript or HScript package with free text*
+*Describes the hscript or hscript package with free text*

     site (string, optional)
 *URL of your website, Facebook, Twitter, Github etc*